aarondwi/together/README.md

 1. Support for generic, once golang supports it.
 (How to adapt combiner's semantic though?)
 2. Workerpool to have rate-limited, max new goroutine per second, so not fire-and-forget goroutines only, but amortized to a number of works
+3. Reject too many values in batch
+4. Move to soft and hard limit, instead of single soft limit
+5. `panic` on insensible state (if any) (on constructor?)